ootsun/dlay-pay-server/README.md

 #### Benefits :
 - In case of malicious actions or hacks, neither the consumer nor DLay Pay are able to link the customer's sensitive information (name, email, delivery address...) to his main wallet address
-- The consumer can delegate the most dangerous part of the payment process (the management of the private key) to an external service and store his private key in a cold wallet
+- The consumer can delegate the most dangerous part of the payment process (the management of the private key) to an external service and store its private key in a cold wallet
 - DLay Pay supports the volatility of the zKSync fee market

 #### Disadvantages :
 - DLay Pay charges a fee
-- The consumer misses the opportunity to analyze his customer's wallet.
+- The consumer misses the opportunity to analyze its customer's wallet.
 Privacy is preserved.

 #### Areas for improvement
 - The customer could spend all his funds before DLay Pay submits the signed transaction.
 To prevent this, a wallet plugin could be built.